 A resume tells them some basic information and gets your foot in the door.
 And remember, a resume allows you to “toot your own horn”!
 And in these good times, it can still put you ahead of the game when other competing candidates decide they don’t need a resume and can cut back on the things they felt they needed to do when job hunting was tougher and jobs were scarce.

 And, having that resume in hand gives the prospective employer something tangible to work with when deciding whom to hire.

 Having a resume keeps you prepared for bumps in the road

 So, what if you have a job that you like and plan to stay with?
 Should you even hang onto your resume?

-Well, today, there’s no such thing as a secure job.
+Well, today, there’s no such thing as a secure job, and it has always been this way to some extent.
 Even if you’re the best employee in the world, your employer could go out of business, or retire, the company can be bought out and the new owner may want to replace the staff with his or her own, and oftentimes, while times may be generally great, small “spot” recessions can come up, which can mean layoffs.

 And, especially as you gain more work experiences and achievements, it will help you to keep track of what you’ve done and what you’ve achieved over the years.
 You’ll be less likely to forget that one achievement that could get you that job you’re going for now.

 Also, if you are trying for jobs in differing fields, or that emphasize different types of duties, you may want to have several resumes that emphasize your different skills and experiences.
 Even having an old resume that hasn’t been updated will provide a foundation for creating additional resumes.